-Based on this illustrative numerical example, we can conclude that: \begin{itemize} \item the empirical posterior constructed using MCMC sampling is consistent under the $W_2$ distance and therefore can be relied upon to compute Wasserstein barycenters, \item the empirical Wasserstein barycenter estimator tends to converge faster (and with lower variance) to the true model than the empirical Bayesian model average, \item computing the population Wasserstein barycenter estimator via batch stochastic gradient descent seems to be a superior alternative to computing the empirical barycenter (i.e.,\ to applying the deterministic gradient descent method to a finitely sampled posterior). \end{itemize}
+Based on this illustrative numerical example, we can conclude: \begin{itemize} \item the empirical posterior constructed using MCMC is consistent under the $W_2$ distance and therefore it can be relied upon to compute Wasserstein barycenters, \item the empirical Wasserstein barycenter estimator tends to converge faster (and with lower variance) to the true model than the empirical Bayesian model average, \item computing the population Wasserstein barycenter estimator via batch stochastic gradient descent is promising as an alternative to computing the empirical barycenter (i.e.,\ to applying the deterministic gradient descent method to a finitely-sampled posterior). \end{itemize}